spectrocloud/librarium/packages/docs/content/17-glossary-all.md

 ## Edge Clusters

-Edge clusters are Kubernetes clusters set up on appliances installed in isolated locations such as hospitals, grocery stores, restaurants, etc., unlike a data center or cloud environment.
+Edge Clusters are Kubernetes clusters set up on appliances installed in isolated locations such as hospitals, grocery stores, restaurants, etc., unlike a data center or cloud environment.
 These appliances can be bare metal machines or virtual machines and are managed by operators at these remote sites.
-Palette provides the provisioning of workload clusters on such edge appliances from its SaaS-based management console.
+Palette provides the provisioning of Workload Clusters on such edge appliances from its SaaS-based management console.
 Besides provisioning of the cluster, Palette also provides end-to-end management of these clusters through operations such as scaling, upgrades, reconfiguration, etc.

 ### PCG-E
-Deploying Edge clusters requires a Private Cloud Gateway - Edge (PCG-E) to be installed on the appliances for Palette to discover the appliance and provision workload clusters on them.
+Deploying Edge clusters requires a Private Cloud Gateway - Edge (PCG-E) to be installed on the appliances for Palette to discover the appliance and provision Workload Clusters on them.
 PCG-E is similar to Palette [PCG](/glossary-all/#privatecloudgateway).

 ### System Profiles
-System profiles provide a way to bootstrap an edge appliance with an initial set of virtual and containerized applications.
-Similar to cluster profiles, system profiles are templates created using one or more layers that are based on packs or helm charts.
+System Profiles provide a way to bootstrap an edge appliance with an initial set of virtual and containerized applications.
+Similar to cluster profiles, System Profiles are templates created using one or more layers that are based on packs or helm charts.